Edditoria/markdown-plus-plus/docs/build-workflow.md

 # Build Workflow for Markdown-plus-plus

 In v3, this repo is maintained as a npm package ([What is npm?][what_is_npm]).
-It mainly utilize Node API `fs` to read/write files, and easy-to-use template engine [Handlebars.js][handlebars] (Enhanced version of [Mustache.js][mustache]).
+It mainly utilizes Node API `fs` to read/write files, and easy-to-use template engine [Handlebars.js][handlebars] (Enhanced version of [Mustache.js][mustache]).

-This document focus on the build workflow.
+This document focuses on the build workflow.
 In addition, you will understand more about the configs available for this package.

 ## Prepare for Your Environment

 1. Make sure Notepad++, Git and Node.js are available in your machine.
-Open command prompt (`cmd.exe`) in Windows, then run:
+Open command prompt (`cmd.exe`) on Windows, then run:

 	```cmd
 	git --version